Ariedam64/MagicGarden-modMenu/README.md

 - Toggle follow modes (you and your pets) directly from the panel.
 - Activity log viewer fetches up to 500 events per player and adds sorting so you can reorder the history fast.

+### 👫 Friends
+- Friend system backed by the mod's API: send/accept/reject friend requests, see online status and which room they're in.
+- View friend gardens, inventory, stats with privacy controls so you decide what friends can see.
+- Search for players across all public rooms and join their room with one click.

 ### 🐾 Pets
 - Manage pet teams with drag & drop, custom icons, and quick duplication.
 - Apply teams instantly, edit abilities, and push the setup into hotkeys for swapping.
 - Live inventory fetcher keeps slot previews and ability badges accurate.
-- Pet Panel Enhancer injects **FEED INSTANT** and **FEED FROM INVENTORY** buttons
+- Pet Panel Enhancer injects **FEED INSTANT** and **FEED FROM INVENTORY** buttons.

 ### 🏠 Room
-- Two tabs: 🌐 Public Rooms (auto-refresh every 10 s with category/player filters) and ⭐ Custom Rooms (your saved quick joins).
+- Three tabs: 🌐 Public Rooms (auto-refresh every 10 s with category/player filters), ⭐ Custom Rooms (your saved quick joins), and 🔍 Search Player (find players across public rooms).
 - Discord users get a safety notice when direct joins are blocked inside activities.
 - Scrollable cards highlight capacity, tags, and join actions.